3 years full-time (plus optional placement year)

-You'll focus on developing your independence, critical thinking and confidence; improving your core skills; and continuing your instrumental/vocal studies in Performance Studies 2.
-You'll also begin to prepare for your Solo Project in your final year.
+You'll focus on developing your independence, critical thinking and confidence; improving your core skills; and continuing your instrumental/vocal studies.
+You'll also begin to prepare for your Solo Project, Composition Folio and/or Recital in your final year.
 The Critical Thinking and Listening module develops critical reflection on music and its performance, while your specialist option modules allow you to explore the areas you are most interested in.

-You will choose three further option modules (20 credits each).
-You'll be able to choose from the same options as in your first year - please note that there may be variation in the modules available each year.
+You will choose four further option modules (two worth 20 credits and two worth 10 credits).
+You'll be able to choose from a similar range of options as in your first year, although modules do vary year on year.

-During this year, you'll specialise further with Recital and Composition Folio options alongside your choice of two or four option modules.
+During your final year, you'll specialise further with Recital and Composition Folio options alongside your choice of two or four option modules.

 You will also have the opportunity to devise, research and produce a Solo Project.
-Building on skills you've acquired across your degree, it is an opportunity for you to develop a piece of large-scale work that will be useful to your future career.
-Past Solo Projects have included dissertations, editions, albums, innovative performance events, orchestrations, film music, community music projects, and many other types of work.
+Building on skills you've acquired across your degree, this is an opportunity for you to develop a piece of large-scale work that will be useful to your future career.
+Past Solo Projects have included dissertations, editions, albums, innovative performance events, orchestrations, film music, community music projects and many other types of work.

-You'll study two option modules (20 credits each).
-You will choose from roughly the same options available to you in your second year.
+Depending on those choices, you'll study either two or four option modules (20 credits each).
+You will choose from similar options to those available to you in your second year.